danchoys-d2f/ios-project-culture/Categories/Architecture.md

 ## Presenter

 Presenter as mentioned in the [pattern section](#pattern) is mediating between the __Model__ and the __View__.
-Their main purpose is updating the model and the view's state based on the incoming events.
-If we recap the diagram from the [flow section](#section), presenter will be the __Reducer__.
+Its main purpose is updating the model and the view's state based on the incoming events.
+If we recap the diagram from the [flow section](#flow), presenter will be the __Reducer__.

-So this is what a presenter does:
+This is what a presenter does:

 * Listens to the view and model events;
 * Updates the model with new data;
-* Transforms the model data into light-weigh structures to be consumed by the view;
+* Transforms the model data into light-weight structures to be consumed by the view;
 * Updates the view's state;

 What presenter __does not__ do is: